OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:5

-> Fortunate are the meek,
+> Blessed are the meek,
-> for they shall inherit the earth.
+> they shall inherit the earth.

 ## Matthew 5:6

-> Fortunate are those who long for righteousness,
+> Blessed are those who long for righteousness,
 > for they shall be fulfilled.

 ## Matthew 5:7

-> Fortunate are those who show mercy,
+> Blessed are those who show mercy,
 > for they shall be shown mercy.

 ## Matthew 5:8

-> Fortunate are those with a pure heart,
+> Blessed are those with a pure heart,
 > for they shall see God.

 ## Matthew 5:9

-> Fortunate are those who make peace,
+> Blessed are those who make peace,
 > for they shall be called the children of God.

 ## Matthew 5:10